speechbrain/speechbrain/recipes/MOABB/README.md

 The dataset will be automaticallt downloaded in the specified folder.

+# Notes on MNE
+Moab depends on MNE.
+By default the latter store a config file in the home at `$HOME/.mne/mne-python.json` and downloads data to `$HOME/mne-data`.
+In some cases, the home does not exist, it might have storage limitations, or it might be in a shared filesystem where data reading and writing operations might be discouraged by the system admim.
+If you want to set up a different folder:
+1- `export _MNE_FAKE_HOME_DIR='your/folder'`  (in your bash shell) 2- Go to python and type `import mne`.
+This will create `your/folder/.mne/mne-python.json`.
+3- Open this file and set `MNE_DATA` and `MNE_DATASETS_BNCI_PATH` with the folders you prefer.

 # Results
 After training, you can aggregate and visualize the performance of all the experiments with: